internet-of-production/UltraGraphQL/docs/union.md

 ## Appendix
 ### GraphQL Query Representation anotated
+>Note: As from **UGQL 1.1.0** the JSON representation of the query was replaced by Java objects to increase the type strictness and performance.
+The java objects use the same names as attributes.

 - green boxes cover fields
 - red boxes cover inlineFragments
 ![GraphQL Query Representation anotated](./figures/graphql_json_query.png)